House Minority Leader Nancy Pelosi said of the Affordable Care Act, in 2010: "We have to pass the bill so that you can find out what is in it."

 But we have to pass the bill so that you can find out what is in it, away from the fog of the controversy.

-Although the point is not made clearly or explicitly, it appears that the sense of Pelosi’s remarks was that the benefits (in her view) of the bill – rather than the contents of the bill – would only be fully revealed to the public after it was passed and implemented.
+Although the point was not made clearly or explicitly, the sense of Pelosi’s remarks was that the benefits (in her view) of the bill — rather than the contents of the bill — would only be fully revealed to the public after the legislation was passed and implemented.

-The House Minority Leader explained and defended her 2010 remarks in June 2012, during a meeting with op-ed writers, as reported by the Washington Post.
+Pelosi explained and defended her 2010 remarks in June 2012 during a meeting with op-ed writers, as reported by the Washington Post:

-“In the fall of the year,” Pelosi said today, “the outside groups…were saying ‘it’s about abortion,’ which it never was.
+“In the fall of the year,” Pelosi said, “the outside groups … were saying ‘it’s about abortion,’ which it never was.
 ‘It’s about ‘death panels,’’ which it never was.
-‘It’s about a job-killer,’ which it creates four million.
+‘It’s about a job-killer,’ which it creates four million [jobs].
 ‘It’s about increasing the deficit’; well, the main reason to pass it was to decrease the deficit.”
 Her contention was that the Senate “didn’t have a bill.”
 And until the Senate produced an actual piece of legislation that could be matched up and debated against what was passed by the House, no one truly knew what would be voted on.

-That’s fundamentally different to the secrecy surrounding the Republican-sponsored American Health Care Act when Pelosi tweeted on 20 June 2017 that “Americans deserve to know what’s in the [Republican healthcare] bill.”
+That process was fundamentally different to the secrecy surrounding the Republican-sponsored American Health Care Act, when Pelosi tweeted on 20 June 2017 that “Americans deserve to know what’s in the [Republican healthcare] bill.”
 At that time, the architects of the legislation had not published any of its contents.
 (A draft of the bill was published on 22 June 2017, two days after Pelosi’s tweet).